vivocha/bot-sdk/README.md

 ## [Running Tests](#running-tests)

-In order to run the tests you need a [Wit.ai](https://wit.ai) account.
+In order to locally run the tests you need a [Wit.ai](https://wit.ai) account.

 Then, in your Wit.ai console:

 1. create a new app by **importing** the `/test/data/witai-test-app.zip` file, name it as you prefer;
 2. in app _settings_ section, generate a _Client Access Token_, copy it;

-Then, in the Bot SDK project:
+Then, in your copy of the Bot SDK project:

 3. create a `.env` file in the root directory
 4. in the `.env` file add the following line: